Frequently Asked Questions (FAQ)

 Q: What do I need to do to request a bicycle or pedestrian facility?

-A: Submit a written request to Lee County Infrastructure Planning staff and make a presentation in person to the BPAC members.
+A: Submit a written request and make a presentation in person to the BPAC members.
 The request should include a detailed description of the proposed project and a contact person.
-The request will be placed on the next available BPAC meeting agenda.
-Send requests to David Wagley, Lee County Infrastructure Planning, 1500 Monroe St., Ft.
-Myers, FL 33901-5500.
-Requests may also be submitted by email to DWagley@leegov.com.
-Call 239-533-8502 with questions or comments.
+Send requests to Lee County DCD Infrastructure Planning, 1500 Monroe St., Ft.
+Myers, FL 33901-5500 or by email to email@example.com.
+Call 239-533-8585 with questions or comments.

 A: BPAC primarily uses a point scoring system based on surrounding area land use, distance to public facilities, connectivity, and planned transportation facilities.
 Complete Streets review, available right of way and cost data also play a role in prioritization.
 More information about the point scoring system may be found here.